 Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is an easy decision.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

 Inside your home